ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Added a Number Prefix which already exists
 Creating new number records does not require uniqueness.
 Though having duplicate number records causes some ServiceNow core functionality not to behave as expected.
 For example, the search might return a record from another table the number prefix is also used on.

+## List Inactive users from active group
+List inactive users that still belongs to activate groups

 # Additional resources